Zagak/DesignPatterns/README.md

-# All of the design patterns presented in GOF book .
+# All of the design patterns presented in GOF book.